hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 As our company's premiere cybersecurity analyst, we have been given the task of determining whether or not the password generator was legitimate or malicious.

 ## Using External Libraries
-Software developers don't write their code in a vacuum -- they rely on software from others!
+Software developers don't write their code in a vacuum -- they work with other developers as a team and often rely on software from others.
+Code from others usually comes in the form of external libraries.
+Libraries are packages of precompiled code that can be reused to accomplish a specific task.
+We qualify the term *library* with *external* to distinguish libraries written by teams of developers we don't know and libraries that are written by members of our team.

 Malware writers are no different than other software engineers.
 Malicious hackers want to write code as easily and quickly as possible and that often requires a reliance on other people's work.

 One of the first things to do when coming in contact with a piece of suspicious code is to determine whether the libraries that it uses are consistent with the job that the software purports to do.
 In the case of our password-generating application, it seems reasonable to expect that a random-number generator might be needed or even a piece of supporting code to perform encryption.